softmuneeb/MERN-AWS-projects/ReadMe.md

 * transactions get balance get
 *

+// namaz pending and you are working = no barkat in this work

 arrange read me file... backlog...
 // break big problem in small ones is an art...